-\vsp In the Appendix we have an example of a translation invariant pure state $\omega$ on $\clb=\otimes_{\IZ}\!M_d(\IC)$ with a type-III factor once restricted to $\clb_0=\otimes_{\IZ_+}\!M_d(\IC)$ and $\cla_0=\pi_{\omega}(\clb_0)''$ i.e. the state $\omega$ is faithful on $\clb_0$.
-In such a case $\tau_t:\cla_0 \raro \cla_0$ is a semi-group of endomorphisms.
-This in particular shows that Kolmogorov property is not guaranteed by purity property in general.
-Further $\clf=^{\mbox{def}}\{x: \tau_t(x^*)\tau_t(x)=\tau_t(x^*x),\tau_t(x)\tau(x^*)=\tau_t(xx^*):\;t \ge 0 \}$ equal to $\cla_0$.
-Theorem 2.5 says however $\clg$ is trivial and thus modular group plays a non-trivial role in such a situation.
-The question that we now focus how situation changes when $\cla_0$ is a type-I factor.
-In [Theorem 4.7 Mo1] a faulty proof appeared for a claim that strong mixing property of $(\cla_0,\tau_t, \phi_0)$ implies Kolmogorov's property.
-The argument uses Proposition 4.6 in [Mo1] which is faulty.
-Though Proposition 4.6 in [Mo1] (if part of the statement) can not be repaired as the statement itself is faulty as argued above, in the following we give a correct proof for Theorem 4.7 in [Mo1].
+\vsp In [Theorem 4.7 Mo1] a faulty proof appeared for a claim that strong mixing property of $(\clm_0,\tau_t, \phi_0)$ implies Kolmogorov's property for type-I von-Neumann algebra $\clm_0$ with completely atomic center.
+The argument used Proposition 4.6 in [Mo1] which is faulty and such a statement is not true unless modular group $(\sigma_s:s \in \IR)$ associated with $\phi_0$ commutes with $(\tau_t:t \in \IT_+)$.
+Though Proposition 4.6 in [Mo1] (if part of the statement) can not be repaired as the statement itself is faulty as argued above, in the following we give a correct proof for the statement given in Theorem 4.7 in [Mo1].
+The proof that follows is far more involved then what one would expects at first sight.

-\vsp \NI {\bf THEOREM 2.8:} Let $\cla_0$ be also a type-I von-Neumann algebra acting on a separable Hilbert space $\clh_0$ with center completely atomic and $(\cla_0,\tau_t,\phi_0)$ is given as in Theorem 2.4.
-Then strong mixing property also implies Kolmogorov's property for $(\cla_0,\tau_t,\phi_0)$.
-In such a case the following hold:
+\begin{thm} Let $\clm_0$ be also a type-I von-Neumann algebra acting on a separable Hilbert space $\clh_0$ with center completely atomic and $(\clm_0,\tau_t,\phi_0)$ is given as in Theorem 2.4.
+Then the following statements are equivalent: